-Specific qualification criteria shall be defined at least for the assessment of:
+Specific qualification criteria shall be defined at least for the assessment

+- the pre-clinical evaluation,

+- clinical evaluation,

+- tissues and cells of human and animal origin,

+- functional safety,

+- software,

+- packaging,

-- the pre-clinical evaluation, - clinical evaluation, - tissues and cells of human and animal origin, - functional safety, - software, - packaging, - devices that incorporate as an integral part a medicinal product, - devices that are composed of substances or of combinations of substances that are absorbed by or locally dispersed in the human body and - the different types of sterilisation processes. - 3.2.3.
+- devices that incorporate as an integral part a medicinal product,

+devices that are composed of substances or of combinations of substances that are absorbed by or locally dispersed in the human body and

+3.2.3.
 The personnel responsible for establishing qualification criteria and for authorising other personnel to perform specific conformity assessment activities shall be employed by the notified body itself and shall not be external experts or subcontracted.
 They shall have proven knowledge and experience in all of the following: